microsoft/powerbi-visuals-sampleslicer/doc/AddingInteractivityUtils.md

-# Adding InteractivityUtils to the custom visual
+# Adding the Interactivity Utils to the custom visual

 - Add a reference in the package.json: